iamrandom/psd2fairygui/README.md

 # psd2fairygui
-a tool from psd to fairgui project
+a tool from psd to fairygui project by java